 |

-Part I: Technology, Competition and Growth
+A Unified Theory of Growth, Cycles and Unemployment; Part I: Technology, Competition and Growth

 Part I of this paper proposes a model of endogenous growth, in which the scale of individual production units is endogenously determined in a novel way.
 The basic model has desirable growth and static properties, including the following: